OpenMoonRay/openmoonray-docs/docs/user-reference/execution-modes.md

 there are a few unsupported features:

 1. Physically-correct overlapping dielectrics
-2. Path guiding
-3. Variance buffers
+2. Variance buffers
-4. Volume rendering with deep file output
+3. Volume rendering with deep file output

 If the scene uses one of these unsupported features, a warning message will be logged and the scene will be rendered without the feature.